q3769/conseq4j/README.md

 A default conseq has unbounded (`Integer.MAX_VALUE`) capacities.
 The capacities refer to

 1. the conseq's maximum count of concurrent executors
-2. each executor's task queue size (See [Javadoc on capacity](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/LinkedBlockingQueue.html#LinkedBlockingQueue-int-) of a bounded `BlockingQueue`)
+2. each executor's task queue size (See JDK [Javadoc](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/LinkedBlockingQueue.html#LinkedBlockingQueue-int-) on capacity of a bounded `BlockingQueue`)

 As always, even with unbounded capacities as in Option 0, related tasks with the same sequence key are still processed sequentially by the same executor, while unrelated tasks can be processed concurrently by a potentially unbounded number of executors: